Theodore G. Bilbo: U.S. Senate

 Bilbo continued to pursue the idea of repatriating African Americans, with support from black separatists such as Mittie Maude Lena Gordon, founder of the Peace Movement of Ethiopia.
-Gordon collaborated with Bilbo on his proposed legislation, the Greater Liberia Bill, and directed the Peace Movement of Ethiopia in a national grassroots campaign in support.
+Gordon collaborated with Bilbo on his proposed legislation, the "Greater Liberia Bill", and directed the Peace Movement of Ethiopia in a national grassroots campaign in support.
+Gordon’s support of Bilbo was motivated by her belief that only "government aid" could attain her foreign policy goal of African-American repatriation to West Africa.
+Her desire for this foreign policy measure was shaped by her belief in racial separatism, which she shared with Bilbo and which also attracted him to this foreign policy measure.
+However, his desire for racial separatism was motivated by his white supremacist views, but hers by a perception that African-Americans could never attain desirable social conditions in American society.
+Moreover, Gordon’s recognition of the power of government officials to help her attain her goal provoked her to use her gender in her communication with Bilbo in order to appeal to his masculinity.
 On April 24, 1939, Bilbo presented the bill to the Senate.
 It proposed relocating African Americans to Liberia and further suggested the purchase of 400,000 square miles of West African territory from France and Britain, credited on debt form World War I, for the emigrants.
 The movement was to be funded through federal expenditures, initially suggesting $1 billion, and encouraged support from "any country in Europe that owes us a war debt".
 Black Americans between the ages of 21 and 50 would receive material aid, including a 50-acre land grant, and financial assistance for one year after reallocating.
 The bill failed to generate enough support and was unsuccessful.

 The Democrats assigned Bilbo to the least essential Senate committee on the governance of the District of Columbia to limit his influence.
 Bilbo, however, used his position to advance his white supremacist views.
 Bilbo was against giving any vote to district residents, especially as the district's black population was increasing because of the Great Migration.
 After re-election, he advanced to sufficient seniority to chair the committee, 1945–1947.
 He also served on the Pensions Committee, chairing it 1942–1945.